bonomani/devmon/docs/TEMPLATES.md

 sysUpTimeSecs   : MATH          : {sysUpTime} / 100
 UpTimeTxt       : ELAPSED       : {sysUpTimeSecs}
 ```
+There are three values per line
-The first value is the OID alias, unique compared to those in the 'oids' file.
+1. The **OID alias** (case sensitive): unique compared to those in the 'oids' file.
 For example,
 'sysUpTimeSecs' originates from 'sysUpTime' in the oids file, gathering SNMP data.
 Throughout, 'alias' refers to either SNMP-collected or transformed data.

-The second value signifies the transform type, regardless of case (e.g., 'MATH' or 'math')
+2. The **transform** : (case insensitive, e.g., 'MATH' or 'math')

-The third value defines the input data for the specified transform.
-The transformed data is
-stored in the alias from the first value.
-Curly braces (e.g., {sysUpTime}) signal to Devmon
-that this holds SNMP or transformed data, not just a string.

-The data input for a transform can (depending on the transform type) consist
-of one or more OID aliases defined elsewhere.
-These aliases don't have to
+3. The **input data**: a string with one or more OID aliases (should be enclosed in {}), defined elsewhere
-necessarily be defined in a line prior the transform that they are used in,
-Devmon is smart enough to figure out the hierarchy in which they should be
-used.
-If you have a dependency loop somewhere, Devmon will point that out to
-you, as well.

 Also, note that if you use a non-repeater type data alias as the input for
 a transform, the transformed alias will also be a non-repeater.
 Likewise